IMF sees Greece missing debt targets by 2017

-ATHENS Greece will miss the five-year debt reduction target that underpins the country's 130 billion euro bailout, according to forecasts released by on of its main lenders on Tuesday.
+ATHENS Greece will miss the five-year debt reduction target that underpins the country's 130 billion euro bailout, according to forecasts released by one of its main lenders on Tuesday.

 In its fiscal monitor report, the International Monetary Fund said the debt would fall to 152.8 percent of gross domestic product (GDP) by 2017, compared with a target of 137.3 percent.

-The target was agreed with the IMF and European Union under a debt sustainability scenario that forms the basis for the country's 130 billion euro (105 billion pounds) bailout package.
+The target was agreed with the IMF and European Union under a debt sustainability scenario that forms the basis for the country's 130 billion euro ($168.60 billion) bailout package.

 Under the bailout plan, Greece is due to start generating primary fiscal surpluses of about 4.5 percent of GDP from 2014 onwards to reduce its debt to about 120 percent of GDP in 2020.